Shop by Category

 Within collagen protein, which is a complex protein that helps give structure to various parts of the body, you’ll find amino acids that support the health of connective tissues, skin, bones, muscles and hair.

-Thick healthy hair is a common interest that many adults have, especially men over the age of 30, but aging women as well.
+Thick healthy hair is a common interest that many adults have, especially men and women over the age of 30.

 The greatest benefit of collagen for hair is that it boosts your protein intake.
 This may help support the hair’s structure — boosting its resilience, shine and strength.